mtuj/codingsamples/README.md

 ### Integration Tests

 *A sample of integration tests I have written for testing several elements of the core API.
-These are unit tests, but as well as testing the core functionality they also verify the persisted data, as most of the processes I work on have a key reliance on verified data integrity.*
+These are similar to unit tests, but as well as testing the core functionality they also verify the persisted data, as most of the processes I work on have a key reliance on verified data integrity.*

 DocumentNHibernateRawTests.cs
 * A suite of integration tests for verifying the core functionality of the NHibernate ORM, specifically relating to Document data and Blob storage.